 Can I enquire about hosting an event at Dulwich Picture Gallery?

-Not currently.
-We can’t wait to re-open our beautiful spaces again and welcome enquiries for events taking place from autumn 2020 and beyond.
-In the meantime you can download our current brochures for more information below.
+We welcome enquiries for events taking place from Spring 2021 and beyond.
+In the meantime you can download our current brochures for more information:

 We hope this has helped you find the answer to your query.
 If not, you can email us at firstname.lastname@example.org and we’ll do our best to get back to you.
 If you are a Friend of the Gallery, you can find FAQs relating to your membership here, or email us at email@example.com